Anti-Mexican sentiment: Additional incidents

-Although the US Border Patrol is predominantly Latino (According to 2016 data, Latinos constitute slightly more than 50% of the Border Patrol), In July 2019, more than 60 border patrol agents were investigated over their participation in a Facebook page that mocked migrants.
+Although the US Border Patrol is majority Latino (According to 2016 data, Latinos constitute slightly more than 50% of the Border Patrol), In July 2019, more than 60 border patrol agents were investigated over their participation in a Facebook page that mocked migrants.

-Organizations including neo-Nazi, white supremacist, American nationalist, and nativist groups have all been recently known to intimidate, harass, and advocate the use of violence against Mexican Americans.
+Organizations including neo-Nazi, white supremacist, American nationalist, and nativist groups have all been recently known to intimidate, harass, and advocate the use of violence against Mexicans.

 A domestic terrorist attack/mass shooting occurred on August 3, 2019 at a Walmart store in El Paso, Texas, and resulted in 23 people dead and 23 injured, 18 of which were Hispanic Americans and/or Mexicans.
-The suspect, Patrick Crusius, told El Paso Police that he was trying to kill as many Mexicans as possible.
+The white gunman, Patrick Crusius, told El Paso Police that he was trying to kill as many Mexicans as possible.
 In a manifesto, The Inconvenient Truth, published on 8chan just before the attacks, Crusius had cited several white nationalist beliefs such as a supposed "Hispanic invasion of Texas" and The Great Replacement conspiracy theory; stated that he was "simply trying to defend my country from cultural and ethnic replacement brought on by an invasion" (white genocide conspiracy theory), environmental degradation; contempt towards corporations, and their use of automation to replace workers.
-Crusius said that he was inspired in part by the Christchurch mosque shootings.
+Crusius said that he was inspired in part by the 2019 Christchurch mosque shootings.

+Six people were shot; three fatally in Annapolis, Maryland on June 11, 2023; the victims consisted of people of Mexican and Central American origin; the perpetrator is Caucasian, and has been charged with murder, attempted murder, and hate crime enhancements to each violence-related charge.